Easy Way to Plant Carrots from Seed

 Have mild winter temperatures that are cold, but don't dip below freezing?
 Leave carrots in the garden and harvest as needed!

 Or, if you only occasionally have freezing temperatures, you can cover the carrots with a layer of fresh, clean straw or even leaves.
-Cover the row with a tarp and weigh it down with rocks.
+Throw a tarp over the row and weigh it down with rocks.
 Dig as needed.

 But if you have really cold weather throughout the winter months, I'd recommend putting carrots into cold storage (like we do).
 I teach you how to store carrots in a cold room here.

 When it's all said and done, growing vegetables always takes work on your part.
-But I love using this method because even though it takes work on the front end, you won't have the extra work of weeding regularly throughout the summer.
+But I love using this method for growing carrots, because they thrive and I get better results while doing less work.